-In our wander round we get to enjoy old welsh quilts and blankets and see some recycled patchwork too.
+In our wander round we get to enjoy old welsh quilts and some recycled patchwork.

-Jen is well known for her love of antique Welsh Quilts and while most of them are stored in her other shop (which we will be visiting at another time) she shows us a small selection that she has on sale here.
-There are also some wonderful (old) Welsh blankets which look new, the colours are so bright.
+Jen is well known for her love of antique Welsh Quilts and while most of them are stored in her other shop, which we will be visiting at another time, she shows us a small selection that she has on sale here.
+There are also some wonderful old Welsh blankets which look new because the colours are so bright.

 The Jen Jones Welsh Quilt Centre opened in Lampeter Town Hall in 2009 to celebrate the Welsh Quilt and to promote a wider understanding of the importance of this regional art form.